 North America was the largest region in cardiac assist devices and equipment market in 2021.Western Europe was the second-largest region in cardiac assist devices and equipment market.

 The regions covered in this report are Asia-Pacific, Western Europe, Eastern Europe, North America, South America, the Middle East, and Africa.

-Rise in prevalence of cardiovascular diseases increase the demand for cardiac assist devices and equipment in developed and developing economies.The increasing need for diagnosis, monitoring, early stage treatment, and prevention of these life-threatening diseases, increase the demand for cardiac assist devices.
+A rise in the prevalence of cardiovascular diseases increases the demand for cardiac assist devices and equipment in developed and developing economies.The increasing need for diagnosis, monitoring, early-stage treatment, and prevention of these life-threatening diseases, increase the demand for cardiac assist devices.